rehierl/abstract-properties/14-x-types-of-scopes/15-2-enter-vs-exit-events/x-streams-1.md

-An implementation can in general be said to begin at the root of a tree and to visit all the other nodes by traversing the tree along the edges of the tree's pre-order trace.
-Based on the correspondence between the above-of and the presequent-to node orders, that **processing order** is required.

 Based on that, an implementation can be assumed to reach the defining node of a scope and to have the means to determine the scope's type.
 From that point on, an implementation will continue to travel along the edges until the scope's